Install SearXNG in Termux

 SearXNG Installation Guide for Termux (From Scratch)

-This guide covers the full process of installing SearXNG on Termux, including all necessary dependencies and workarounds for issues encountered.
+This guide covers the full process of installing SearXNG on Termux, including required dependencies and workarounds for issues encountered during installation.

 Step 1: Cleanup Previous Installation (For Reinstallation Only)

-If you're reinstalling, it's best to start clean.
-Skip this step if this is your very first attempt.
+If you are reinstalling SearXNG, start with a clean setup.
+Skip this step if this is your first installation.

 # Deactivate virtual environment if active